 by Aaron Brown (Author)

-This is a rather concise work on risk management, but one which systematically covers every aspect of understanding risk, evaluating different forms of risk and developing suitable strategies for risk management for any size and scale of organization.
-Penned by winner of the GARP Award for ‘Risk Manager of the Year,’ this work breaks down a comprehensive approach to risk management in steps small and simple enough to be understood and followed clearly by anyone with an understanding of fundamental concepts related to risk management.
-This exceptional clarity of concepts related to managing, measuring and communicating risk effectively in any financial organization sets this work apart from a majority of risk management books available.
-The author describes the responsibilities of a financial risk manager and helps the reader develop a personalized strategy to be a success at it.
-A complete work on risk management for aspiring or even experienced risk managers which would get them going on the path of career success as well a journey of discovering little known financial truths about the industry.
+This book is a relatively concise work on risk management, but one which systematically covers every aspect of understanding risk, evaluating different forms of risk, and developing suitable strategies for risk management for any size and scale of organization.
+Penned by the winner of the GARP Award for ‘Risk Manager of the Year,’ this work breaks down a comprehensive approach to risk management in steps small and simple enough to be understood and followed clearly by anyone with an understanding of fundamental concepts related to risk management.
+This exceptional clarity of concepts related to managing, measuring, and communicating risk effectively in any financial organization sets this work apart from most risk management books available.
+In addition, the author describes the responsibilities of a financial risk manager and helps the reader develop a personalized strategy to succeed at it.
+Complete work on risk management for aspiring or even experienced risk managers, which would get them on the path of career success and discover little-known financial truths about the industry.

 #5 – Risk Management and Financial Institutions (Wiley Finance)